Voter Registration FAQ

 Answers to frequently asked questions about registering to vote in the City of Cambridge including name, address and party changes, registration deadlines and locations, and polling locations.

-You may register to vote in Cambridge if you are a US citizen, a resident of Cambridge, and will be at least 18 years old on or before Election Day.
+You may register or pre-register to vote in Cambridge if you are a US citizen, a resident of Cambridge, and at least 16 years old; and not currently incarcerated by reason of a felony conviction.